Swaps#

 rate.iloc[0]

-Below the net present value as a time series is generated:
+Generate the net present value as a time series:

 npv = pd.concat({